lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 ## guidelines and standards for maintainability

-# training for managing maintainable project spaces
+# Training for managing maintainable project spaces
 - simulations
 - testing and evaluation
 - breaking down skill areas such as foundational 'identification'